Terminals of Los Angeles International Airport: History

 The design by Fentress Architects in association with HNTB was unveiled on November 17, 2008.
 The first phase of construction began on February 22, 2010, and included the demolition and replacement of the north concourse gates and the construction of the "Great Hall" with dining, retail shopping and large airline alliance lounges.
 Work on the first phase was completed in 2013 and crews began the second phase, which included the replacement of the south concourse and the expansion of the security, customs and immigration processing areas.
 The second phase was completed in 2015.
 Of the 19 gates in the modernized terminal, 9 are equipped with three jetbridges to accommodate the largest commercial aircraft, the Airbus A380 and Boeing 747-8.

-The third phase would be a new mid-field concourse and construction began on February 27, 2017.
+The third phase was a new mid-field concourse that began construction on February 27, 2017.
 The concourse, later named the West Gates at Tom Bradley International, opened on May 1, 2021.
 A southern extension, referred to as the "Midfield Satellite Concourse (MSC) South," bringing in 8 additional gates, broke ground in 2023, completed in 2025, and was opened to the public on October 24 of that year.
 Two of the gates in the West Gates concourse can accommodate the A380.

+Renovations for the check-in area and the arrivals hall began in January 2026.